getsentry/sentry-docs/src/collections/_documentation/development/sdk-dev/event-payloads/contexts.md

 ---

 The context interfaces provide additional context data.
-Typically, this is data related to the current user, the current HTTP request.
+Typically, this is data related to the current user and the environment.
+For example, the device or application version.
 Its canonical name is `contexts`.

 The `contexts` type can be used to define arbitrary contextual data on the